CReynoldson/whats-the-weather/README.md

 Results from the API included all 3 temperature units (see Assumptions for more detail), and I would have had the weather details displayed in a box under the city drop down, with tabs to toggle between the different unit views.
 Clicking a tab would re-render the box with that unit's temperature data.

 A stretch goal for the stretch goal was to integrate a map using Leaflet or Mapbox and allow users to select a city or lat/long pair and call the weather API with that data, which I thought would be a fun feature.

-### Your feedback on this technical challenge
-The assignment document says to "feel free to ask questions or for clarification as needed", but I'm not sure who I would ask.
-The person that sent me the document?
-I think it would be nice if this section was clearer - leaving the task slightly vague definitely mimics the real world, but in the real world you also have a clear contact point if you have questions.

-I do think it's reasonable to assume I should have contacted the person who sent me the document, but if it doesn't really make a difference to the way the challenge is conveyed to applicants I think a bit of clarification would be preferable to making an assumption in this instance.

-Overall this was a lot of fun and I'm glad there was a time limit because I could definitely have kept plunking away at it for several more hours!